sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

       The output is updated after line 6 is executed.
 The ``greet:7`` frame indicates line 7 is next to execute, which is the last line of code in the method.

-      After line 7 is executed, the greet() method will return to the previous frame in the stack, which is the main method.
+      When line 7 executes, the greet() method will return to the previous frame in the stack, which is the main method.
       But how does the program know which line in the main to return to?
       The method frame ``main:12`` indicates that control should return to line 12.